Loic74650/PoolMaster/README.md

 Two PID regulation loops are running in parallel: one for PH, one for ORP<br />
 PH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />
-Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump) <br />
+Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />
+An API function enables telling the system what the outside air temperature is.
+In case it is below 2.0°C, a 10min filtration slot is started every hour (outside the normal filtration time-slots)<br />
 A lightweight webserver provides a simple dynamic webpage with a summary of all system parameters.
 An XML file with more info is available at http://ARDUINO_LOCAL_IP/Info<br />
 Communication with the system is performed using the MQTT protocol over an Ethernet connection to the local network/MQTT broker.<br /><br />